birkenkrahe/ai482/agenda.md

 ![img](./img/rose.gif)

 -   Full lecture available ([GitHub](https://github.com/birkenkrahe/ai482/blob/main/4_ai_history/analogy.org))
--   *"Your kiss is like a red, red rose."*
+-   *"Your lips are like a red, red rose."*
 -   What are the limitations of this analogy?
 -   Analogies are persuasion tools